Exserohilum

 • Dark bands at both ends and one prominent septum at the base.

-• Protruding hilum that looks like the beak of a bird at the site where the conidia attach at a sharp angle to the conidiophore (conidia bearing filament).
+• A protruding hilum that looks like a bird’s beak is at the site where the conidia attach at a sharp angle to the conidiophore (conidia-bearing filament).

 • E. longirostratum: similar in appearance to E. rostratum, but with larger conidia (up to 228 by 12-19 μm).